jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dashboard/dashboardOverview/dashboardOverview.rst

 How to fill fields by Sender role on Quick-send editor?
 =======================================================

 If user selected "I want to sign an envelope" option on quick-send he is able to add fields assigned to Sender and fill them.
-List of fields can be added and filled in by Sender Text, Number, Currency, Date and time, Dropdown, Choice, Checkbox, Dictionary, Lookup, Duplicate and Signature.
+List of fields can be added and filled in by Sender Text, Number, Currency, Date and time, Dropdown, Choice, Checkbox, Dictionary, Lookup, Duplicate, Formula, Signature and QR/barcode.

 There are two ways how to fill data in fields